mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ### openwebnet.items:

-Items in the example (Light, Dimmer, Thermostat, etc.) will be discovered by Google Home / Alexa if tags are configured like in the example.
+Items in the example (Light, Dimmer, Thermostat, etc.) will be discovered by Google Assistant/Alexa/HomeKit if tags are configured like in the example.

 ```xtend
 Switch         iLR_switch        "Switch"                 <light>          (gLivingRoom)                [ "Lighting" ]  { channel="openwebnet:bus_on_off_switch:mybridge:LR_switch:switch" }